 In this article we will do our best to provide reliable information and guidance about COVID-19 vaccination for people with lupus.
 This will be updated regularly over the coming weeks and months as new information becomes available – please check back frequently.

 People with lupus often have very different symptoms and treatments from each other and we are unable to give advice on case-by-case basis; some guidance may therefore be very general.

-Who can get the COVID-19 vaccine?
+- Who SHOULD NOT have the COVID-19 vaccine?